-Ordinarily, l flee in panic from the kind of statement I am about to make, namely. that television will never be the same after this nation has seen “Roots.”
+Ordinarily, I flee in panic from the kind of statement I am about to make, namely. that television will never be the same after this nation has seen “Roots.”
 The problem with television is that it usually remains the same, which is the worst indictment that can be made against it.

-But as I sat the other night with others at a special screening where ABC presented the first two-hour episode plus scenes from the remaining 10 hours, it occurred to me that something quite revolutionary was about to happen to television with great implications for its future.
+But as I sat the other night with others at a special screening where ABC presented the first two-hour episode, plus scenes from the remaining 10 hours, it occurred to me that something quite revolutionary was about to happen to television with great implications for its future.

 On one level, there is the bold programming decision by ABC’s Fred Silverman to run it consecutively, night after night.
 The first two-hour episode will run two hours on Sunday, Jan.
 23, to be followed by another two hours on Monday.
 Single-hour episodes will be run on Tuesday, Wednesday, and Thursday.
 These will be followed by a two-hour episode Friday, one hour on Saturday and a two-hour conclusion on Sunday, Jan.
 30.

-Beyond what has been seen
+Roots miniseries goes beyond what has been seen

 But more revolutionary than the manner in which it is being presented to us is that David Wolper’s production extends far beyond the boundaries of what has previously been deemed permissible on our television screens.